Checklist: How do you recognise a reputable recruitment firm?

 - Discretion: A recruitment consultant is often not allowed to disclose the name of the company.
 The more senior the position, the longer it will take for to be told the name of the client.
-However, it is important that the consultant is still able to provide you with good insight into the position and the company.
+However, it is important that the consultant is still able to provide you with good insights into the position and the company.
 Which brings us to the next point.

 - Comprehensive information: a good recruitment consultant knows his clients and can therefore give you comprehensive information about the potential employer.
 He is well informed about the company, its values and structure, he can describe the advertised position as if he had done the job himself and has an instinct for whether you would feel professionally and personally at home in this company.

 - Specialisation: there are no recruitment consultants who can know every single sector.
 Often recruitment consultants have therefore specialised in a certain area, where they also have their network of candidates and companies.